save the date for next year:

-One World Bearing Witness is a free 24-hour online, global/local, live, participatory, healing ritual for humanity that brings us together in Unity and Difference.
+One World Bearing Witness was held on Dec.
+2 – 3, 2017.
+It was a free 24-hour online, global/local, live, participatory, healing ritual for humanity to bring us together in Unity and Difference.

 Our intention is to stir the hope and courage of humanity and create a space between us in which our painful and often long-standing divisions can be held and seen from the depth of our nonseparation and interconnectedness.
 This is a small but essential step toward developing a ground together from which a new will toward cooperation and action can arise.

 Welcome and introduction from your hosts, Elizabeth Debold and Thomas Steininger from One World in Dialogue.
-They will speak about the intention behind this 24-hour vigil, and provide guidance for participants to give the most to their engagement.
-Stay tuned to hear about their special guests who will join this welcome.
+They will call upon the intention behind this 24-hour vigil, and provide guidance for participants to give the most to their engagement.

 Ritual Cycle 1Bearing Witness to Our Mother, Earth

 In our first meditation, Cynthia Jurs will lead the Earth Treasure Vase Guided Meditation, inviting us to imagine a world where suffering is transformed and the vitality of the Earth is completely restored, embracing the whole Earth with our love and directing our deepest prayers and intentions throughout the web of life — the songlines of the Earth — touching all the places that form the global Earth Treasure Vase mandala.
 This meditation has been done every full moon for close to 30 years and now, a large virtual Earth Treasure Vase community committed to global healing and collective awakening has formed and will join One World Bearing Witness on this potent full moon.